 What is Sharp Consensus?

-During the football season in 2019, I thought… what if you tracked what the Top 10 sharp bettors, across two global books, were betting?
+During the football season in 2019 I thought… what if you tracked what the Top 10 sharp bettors, across two global books, were betting?
 Did these top bettors agree or disagree, and what were the outcomes of those events?
 I monitored this angle privately in September.
 By mid-October there was no denying the Sharp Consensus clearly provided a large edge in select situations.
-It was at this time I unveiled a new bit of content… the Top Sharp Consensus was born!
+It was then that I unveiled a new bit of content… the Sharp Consensus was born!
 Sharp Consensus records are on the right side of this page.
 Sharp Consensus content is divided into three types of plays…

 3) Other Sharp Consensus Plays are also derived from the Top 10 sharp bettors in action.
 While Premium Plays have no contradiction and while “Just Missed” Premium Plays allow one contradiction… Other Sharp Consensus Plays allow multiple contradictions.
-Other Sharp Consensus Plays could have counts of 3-2, 4-2, 4-3, etc. What that means is there is disagreement among the Top 10 bettors.
-In the case of Other Sharp Consensus, you could have three of the Top 10 on one side of a bet with two of the Top 10 on the other (a 3-2 count).
+Other Sharp Consensus Plays could have counts of 3-2, 4-2, 4-3, etc. What that means is you could have three of the Top 10 on one side of a bet with two of the Top 10 on the other (a 3-2 count).
 Even though there is disagreement, the side getting the larger number of Top 10 backers (in this example, 3) has proven to be a good proposition.

 How can you access the Sharp Consensus?
-Sharp Consensus content can be accessed through TSP Live, when TSP Live is available.
-For more information or to signup, visit the TSP Live link in the menu or click here to view if Sharp Consensus is available for the current week of TSP Live!
+Sharp Consensus content can be accessed through TSP Live, when available.
+For more information visit the TSP Live link in the menu or click here to view if Sharp Consensus is available for the current week of TSP Live!

 Good luck in your action!